 There has been a lot of donor and intergovernmental interest in addressing this issue and comprehensive sexuality education has been promoted across the Pacific in line with international commitments.
-However, it has been difficult for this programming to gain traction, with clear progress on implementing Family Life Education largely confined to Fiji and Solomon Islands (NZPPD, 2012).
-The draft Pacific Youth Development Framework, a joint effort by UN agencies and regional intergovernmental bodies, has identified "cultural barriers to programmes relating to sexual and reproductive health" as a major challenge for young people's development (SPC, 2013: 30).
-Even where sexuality education is provided to are more powerful.
+However, it has been difficult for this programming to gain traction, with clear progress on implementing

+22 Underhill-Sem points out "the powerful have much more to lose, and in much of the Pacific men as a group are more powerful.
 Often, culture is called upon to support this status quo around unequal power relations, thus careful interventions are needed to ensure progressive social transformation."
 (2011:10)